SRGBmods/qmk-8051/readme.md

 All HFD801KJC keyboards I know comes with HS6620B BLE module.
 I recorded the whole MCU-BLE communication and definitely will cover bluetooth in the future.
 - [ ] EEPROM     : transient EEPROM works, but might need some optimization.
-I got a bunch of compiler ***warning 88:*** `cast of LITERAL value to 'generic' pointer`.
+I got a bunch of compiler `warning 88: cast of LITERAL value to 'generic' pointer`.
-Also, CH555 don't have EEPROM, might need to do some simple wear leveling driver first.
+Also, CH555 don't have EEPROM, might need to implement wear-leveling driver first.

 - [ ] One important feature of GCC that QMK uses frequently, but SDCC doesn't have is `__attribute((weak))`.
 So, if you write custom functions in your keymap.c, the ones end with `*_user`, you need to delete its corresponding definition in the QMK source code.